Keyboard Shortcuts

 | Esc | Cancel current dictation without pasting | Both |

-In Push-to-Talk mode, you hold Fn while speaking and release it when done.
-In Live mode, you press Fn once to start and press it again to stop.
-The behavior depends on which mode you have selected in Settings.
+In Push-to-Talk mode, hold Fn while speaking and release when done.
+In Live mode, press Fn once to start and press again to stop.
+The Fn key works globally -- you do not need TalkWriter to be the active window.

 App Navigation